pspriyankit/Movie-Recommender-System/README.md

 ### Overview

-The above projects is a Movie Recommender System that which is a content based Recommender System.
+The above project is a Movie Recommender System that which is a type of content based Recommender System.
 It is deployed in heroku environment

 URL - https://mrs-priyankit.herokuapp.com/